 The Talley Center for Counseling Services can provide counseling and support for people experiencing depression and suicidal ideation.
 If the situation is an emergency and requires immediate assistance, UMW Campus Police can respond to the scene – call (540) 654-4444.
 For the National Suicide Prevention Lifeline – call 1-800-273-8255.

-I want to talk to the Coordinator for Prevention and Advocacy
+I want to talk to the Director, Center for Prevention and Education

-The Coordinator for Prevention and Advocacy, located within the Center for Prevention and Education (CPE) is a great place to start when you need more information.
-The coordinator can offer information about your rights and options for services both on and off campus.
+The Director, located within the Center for Prevention and Education (CPE), is a great place to start when you need more information.
+The director can offer information about your rights and options for services both on and off campus.
 They will provide support as you decide your next step.
-At your direction, the coordinator can connect you with services with law enforcement, medical professionals, or the Title IX Coordinator.
-The coordinator is a responsible employee which results in a report/communication to the Title IX Coordinator about any disclosures.
-To schedule a meeting, please call (540-654-1193) or email (firstname.lastname@example.org).
+At your direction, the director can connect you with services with law enforcement, medical professionals, or the Title IX Coordinator.
+The director is a responsible employee, which results in a report/communication to the Title IX Coordinator about any disclosures.
+To schedule a meeting, please call (540-654-1193) or email (email@example.com).